RESIDENTS AND BUSINESS OWNERS CAN ORDER FREE TREES TO BE PLANTED ON THEIR PROPERTIES

 Greening the Gateway Cities Program provides free trees to increase tree canopy cover in select urban residential areas.

 How would you like some free trees to beautify your yard and your neighborhood?
-Chelsea, Holyoke and Fall River residents and business owners can order free trees to be planted on their properties, as part of the Greening the Gateway Cities Program (GGCP).
+Residents and business owners can order free trees to be planted on their properties, as part of the Greening the Gateway Cities Program (GGCP).
 The program was created with a goal to increase the number of trees planted in urban residential areas of the Massachusetts Gateway Cities.
 It’s also designed to reduce household heating and cooling energy use by increasing tree canopy cover in urban residential areas, while improving the aesthetic appearance of these neighborhoods.

 Through the GGCP program, trees (ranging from 6ft to 10ft tall) are planted with a goal of covering 5% of target neighborhoods in new tree canopy cover.
 The trees are planted by foresters from the Department of Conservation & Recreation (DCR) Urban & Community Forestry Program, with crews hired from local communities.